Powerful Research Skills CV: Tips

 • machine learning

 Plus, proper time management helps you stay focused and effective in your work, which helps you achieve tangible outcomes.
-To showcase this skill, explain how you used time-management strategies when writing a dissertation, conducting experiments, or performing statistical analysis.
+To showcase this compatence, explain how you used time-management strategies when writing a dissertation, conducting experiments, or performing statistical analysis.

 Add them to your Summary section